Dry Eye Syndrome Austin | Dry Eye Austin, TX | Dell Laser Consultants

 Woman Putting Eye Drops Into Her Eye

-Tear supplementation is a mainstay in the management of dry eye.
-Artificial tears, gels, and ointments improve the optical quality of the tear film, alleviate symptoms, facilitate adequate spreading of oil gland secretions, and increase the lubrication between the eyelid wiper and the ocular surface.
-Artificial tears can replenish both the aqueous layer and lipid (oil) layer of the tear film.
+address the root cause of any dry eye issue and are therefore not considered a conventional treatment of dry eye but rather just a momentary relief mechanism.
+Artificial tears, gels, and ointments temporarily improve the optical quality of the tear film, alleviate symptoms, facilitate adequate spreading of oil gland secretions, and increase the lubrication between the eyelid wiper and the ocular surface.
+The goal with all dry eye treatments is to get the body to produce more of its own nutrient-rich tears rather than just coat the eye with non-specific saline for minutes.
 Our physicians will provide specific recommendations based on the patient’s needs.

-RESTASIS® prescription eye drops
+Xiidra, Cequa, and RESTASIS® prescription eye drops

 These minimally invasive plugs can be thought of as a drain stopper that goes in a sink.
-They recirculate and maintain more tears in the eyes, often decreasing or eliminating the need for artificial teardrops.
+They recirculate and maintain more of your body’s nutrient-rich tears in the eyes, often decreasing or eliminating the need for artificial teardrops.
 They are painless and take less than one minute to place (usually in the drainage canal that is located in the lower eyelid by the nose).
 Both temporary and permanent plugs are available.
 Temporary plugs will dissolve like a sugar cube while permanent plugs are long lasting and made of plastic.
-Both types of plugs are so small that they are not visible with the naked eye.
+Both types of plugs are so small that they are not visible to the naked eye.

 LipiFlow® Treatment